Dilwale Kabhi Na Hare

-Dilwale Kabhi Na Hare is a 1992 Indian Hindi-language film directed by V. N. Menon and produced by Babubhai Thiba.
-It stars Rahul Roy, Prithvi, Nagma, And Varsha Usgaonkar in pivotal roles.
+Dilwale Kabhi Na Hare is a 1992 Indian Hindi-language romance drama film directed by V. N. Menon and produced by Babubhai Thiba.
+It stars Rahul Roy, Prithvi, Nagma and Varsha Usgaonkar in pivotal roles.

 Plot

 Rahul and Vijay becomes friends, after both of them saves each other getting framed in the murder case.
 Problems arise when they found out that they are in love with the same girl, Anjali.
 Rahul decides to sacrifice his love, while Vijay has something else in his mind.